rawskijon/academic-kickstart/content/publication/rawski-LNPSS/index.md

 ---
-title: "The Logical nature of Phonology Across Speech and Sign"
+title: "The Logical Nature of Phonology Across Speech and Sign"
 authors:
 - admin